 Our outstanding team of physicians is expert in diagnosing and treating Parkinson's disease and other movement disorders.

-These include atypical parkinsonism (including multiple systems atrophy, corticobasal ganglionic degeneration, and progressive supranuclear palsy), dystonia, essential tremor, Huntington's disease, and other disorders with chorea, tic disorders, and amyotropic lateral sclerosis (ALS, also known as Lou Gehrig's disease).
+These include atypical parkinsonism (including multiple systems atrophy, corticobasal ganglionic degeneration, and progressive supranuclear palsy), dystonia, essential tremor, Huntington's disease, and other disorders with chorea, and tic disorders.
 Our expertise spans all ages and includes specialization in pediatric movement disorders.

 Our movement disorders program offers unparalleled multidisciplinary diagnosis and care at two locations:

 At The Mount Sinai Hospital, a leading expert on musician's dystonia, leads the Robert and John M. Bendheim Parkinson and Movement Disorders Center.

 At Mount Sinai Beth Israel, Susan Bressman, MD, leads the Movement Disorders Center, which is designated as both a National Parkinson's Foundation and Bachmann Strauss Dystonia and Parkinson's Center of Excellence.
 Dr. Bressman is internationally recognized for her clinical expertise and research characterizing the genetics of Parkinson's disease and dystonia.